Harlow Town Park: Events

 Each year, Harlow Council funds a free-admission fireworks night, attended by up to 15,000 people.
 The fireworks were cancelled briefly due to the COVID-19 pandemic but resumed in 2021.
-The Park also holds other regular events including Parkrun and Junior Parkrun; guided walks and 'social strollers'.
-The bandstand is used for music and other live performances, especially during the summer.
-Pets Corner also offer activities in the town park for school, nursery and other groups of young people including: pond dipping; Mini-beast hunts; Nature trails through the park; and Tree identification.
+The Park also holds other regular events, including Parkrun and Junior Parkrun; guided walks, and 'social strollers'.
+The bandstand was used for music and other live performances, especially during the summer.
+Pets Corner also offers activities in the town park for school, nursery, and other groups of young people, including: pond dipping; Mini-beast hunts; Nature trails through the park; and Tree identification.
 A small indoor space at the learning centre is available for hire by civic and community groups to hold their own public and private events.
-During the 1970s the Park held free music (rock) concerts.
+During the 1970s, the Park held free music (rock) concerts.
 These were initiated by Dick Kilburn, the Harlow Council entertainment officer and Councillor Chris Crackett.

 History

 Spurriers House and Farm

 In the early 19th century, the land around what is now Harlow Town Park was agricultural.
-In 1837 a tithe was granted for farmhouse and homestead in what became Spurriers Farm.
+In 1837, a tithe was granted for a farmhouse and homestead in what became Spurriers Farm.
 Between c.
 1861 and c.
 1868, William Cox (1817-1889), a former Member of Parliament (MP) for Finsbury, London, had a house built called Spurriers House.
 Cox and his wife, Emma (née Angell), lived in the house until William's death in 1889 aged 72.
 In his will he left the house to Emma, who continued to reside there until her death in 1895.
 Emma Cox left the house to her spinster sister, Mary Ann Angell, who died in 1906.

 In 1906 Lizzie Mewburn (née Angell) and her husband William Bowyer Chiltern Mewburn lived in the house.
 They emigrated to British Columbia for a short time, where William ran a small business and Lizzie worked as a concert pianist.
 William Angell Mewburn and his wife Olive lived at Spurriers House in the early 1930s.
 William Mewburn, Jr. worked as a builder and oversaw the construction of The Drive, an estate which still exists today.
 Mewburn went bankrupt in the mid-1930s and the house was sold.

 Around 1935, Spurriers was bought by solicitor Thomas Herbert Chapman, who lived in the house with his wife, Hilda Marion Chapman (née King) until his death in 1950.
 Hilda continued to reside at Spurriers House before moving into a care home in north London prior to her death in 1960.

 In c.
 1965, Harlow Development Corporation purchased Spurriers House.
 An extension was added in 1971 to accommodate the Harlow Town Museum; however, the museum was moved only two years later and the house's former stable was expanded in 1973, where the park café operated.
 These expansions were demolished in 2016.
 The house is still in the ownership of Harlow Council.